gillstrom/nircmd/readme.md

 *Required*
 Type: `string` or `array`

-Either a string with the command or an array with the command (one word per value).
+Either a string with the command or an array with the command (one argument per value).

 #### callback(err, res)